Having good gear makes bass fishing an enjoyable hobby.

 Bass lures come in so many different colors, styles, shapes and purposes, that it is hard to not want one of each.

 Unless you are a professional, or you have tons and tons of storage space, the reality is that you probably don’t need, or have the space for every lure that you come across.
+Ensuring that you grab the best bass lures is what’s most important.

-So, that makes it essential that you buy the right kinds of bait, for the waters that you’ll be fishing most frequently, for the typical weather conditions of your area, and the size of bass that you are most interested in catching.
+It’s essential that you buy the right kinds of bait, for the waters that you’ll be fishing most frequently, for the typical weather conditions of your area, and the size of bass that you are most interested in catching.

 There are eight essential types of lures.